anusaraweerasooriya/ITPM-Solar-Solutions-Management-System/README.md

 # ITPM-Solar-Solutions-Management-System

-The web application is built using the MERN (MongoDB, Express.js, React.js, Node.js) stack.
-It is designed specifically for a research project related to Sustainable Development Goal (SDG) 7, which focuses on Clean and Affordable Energy.
+A web application built to address the Sustainable Development Goal(SDG) 7, which is to provide access to affordable, reliable, sustainable, and modern energy for all.
+Sri Lanka is facing significant challenges in the energy sector.
+Clean energy access remains a major issue, compounded by the current economic crisis and high inflation rates.
+In order to address these problems, the web application provides functionalities such as;
+- Online electricity bill prediction.
+- Online donation program.
+- Solar solutions and consultations.

 <p>
   <img alt="GitHub closed pull requests" src="https://img.shields.io/github/contributors-anon/anusaraweerasooriya/ITPM-Solar-Solutions-Management-System?color=blue">